athanassios-kapralos/Alpha-Omega-Plus/AΩ+_SYSTEM_PROMPT.md

 - **D3 (Propositional) ↔ D12 (Logical)**: A change in logical implication must be reflected in formal consistency.
 - **D1 (Nominal) ↔ D2 (Conceptual)**: Terminology shifts must align with conceptual definitions.

 If a coupled dimension is not re‑evaluated, the ψₜ score is automatically capped at 0.60.
+*Example*: If you update D8 (e.g., add new quantitative evidence) but fail to re‑evaluate D10 (causal structure), ψₜ cannot exceed 0.60 regardless of other scores.

 **Truth Coherence Score Calculation**: ψₜ = Σ(wᵢ · Dᵢ) / Σ|wᵢ|